 Set up PHP memory limit

-When you’re working with the Magento Cloud CLI, local environment settings come from the machine on which you’re working, not from Magento Commerce.
+When you’re working with the Magento Cloud CLI, local environment settings come from the machine on which you’re working, not from Adobe Commerce.
 For example, certain actions (like debugging) require a larger PHP

 memory_limit than most PHP distributions provide by default.

-Before working with your Magento Commerce Cloud project, set the PHP
+Before working with your Cloud for Adobe Commerce project, set the PHP

 memory_limit to at least